[Updated December, 2017]

-Moreton Island is coming to be known as a haven for four-wheel drivers, nature seekers, and those wanting to head out for some family time.
+Moreton Island is known as a haven for four-wheel drivers, nature seekers, and those wanting to head out for family time.

-Not only does this island have a vast amount of beauty, but it also has a large amount of cultural sites preserved around the area – with a lengthy history spanning back to early Indigenous settlements.
+Not only does this island have a vast amount of beauty, but it also has preserved cultural sites.

-Along with the history, the island offers lots of opportunities for adventure and relaxation for whatever type of getaway you’re after.
-If you feel like taking on some 4WD treks, whale watching, or simply taking a nice walk by the beach Moreton Island is the perfect go to place.
+The island offers plenty of opportunities for adventure and relaxation for whatever type of getaway you’re after.
+If you feel like taking on 4WD treks, whale watching, or taking a nice walk by the beach Moreton Island is the perfect place to go.

 Quick Links To Everything You Need to Know About 4WD on Moreton Island